When Perimenopause Wrecks Your Relationships

 One big reason so many marriages, long-term relationships, and even work dynamics unravel during menopause is because our entire society — families, workplaces, romantic partnerships — is built around a version of you that’s been producing, organizing, caring for everyone, coordinating everything.
 You’re the glue.
 High functioning.
 Goal-oriented.
 Holding space for everyone else.
 It’s exhausting — but when you’re younger, you don’t realize that’s why you have the stamina to do it all.

 When I entered perimenopause, I was a single mom working full time at a high-pressure tech job.
 I was utterly naïve and totally unprepared for what the hormonal drop would do to me.
 It started with extreme night sweats, insomnia, and anxiety — all completely new symptoms.
-I had always slept like a rock, even during the most stressful moments of my life.
-I saw a neurologist and described what felt like an “anger panic attack" after a migraine - and I always understood hormone shifts were one of several migraine triggers for me, as mine started at puberty.
-He looked irritated, was dismissive, and told me to see a psychiatrist.
-In hindsight, that was a harmful redirection.
-If he’d simply said, “This could be perimenopause,” I believe my mental health and confidence might have held up better.
+I had always slept like a rock, even during important school exams, and when rising to meet high pressure work responsibilities.
+But when I met the wave of symptoms crashing over me, I didn’t recognize what was bringing on the insomnia, anxiety, and what felt like a surge of irrational anger after a specific migraine event.
+I described this to a neurologist for insights and revised treatment, realizing it felt like it was hormone-related, since my migraines had begun at puberty with my change in hormones.
+But, he dismissed me and told me to see a psychiatrist.
+In hindsight, if he had simply said, “This could be perimenopause,” I might have found clarity and support instead of confusion and self-doubt.

-I had zero support.
-My boyfriend at the time — the one who was on the receiving end of that panic attack — left without a shred of curiosity about why my behavior had changed so dramatically, overnight.
+My boyfriend of 4 years at the time, who experienced that migraine panic attack with me, left without a shred of curiosity about why my behavior had changed so dramatically, overnight.
 I did see a psychiatrist, but it took many years after that to check my hormones.
 I was put on antidepressants and anti-anxiety meds.
 I cycled through prescriptions for sleep and mood swings — none of them helped.
 It was devastating.
 Isolating.
-I felt like an untreatable case.
+I day dream still of what it would have been like had I been surrounded with the support I truly needed.

 Here’s what women need to know: when hormones shift — especially estrogen and progesterone — that familiar, reliable version of you might start to fade.
 The stuff that used to roll off your back?
 Suddenly overwhelming.
 The things you used to ignore or tolerate?
 Now they hit harder.
 You might want to speak up more.
 Or you may need more quiet time to unwind.
 Or cry sometimes.
 Or just… not show up as consistently as you did before.